nvdla/doc/doc/hw/format.rst

 -----------------------------------------

 This data file contains input feature data or image for one HW layer.
-Please refer to Section 1.1.2 for the format of 2D data.
+Please refer to :ref:`feature_data_format` for the format of 2D data.

 Below table describes the fields in the header.
 The fields are optional and informative.